yegor256/blog/_drafts/_tasking.md

   * **Prototyping**.
-    Every project or a new big feature starts with a prototype, which requires one-two persons sitting next to each other, thinking, and experimenting.
-We tried to break this piece of work to smaller parts, but failed.
+    Every project or a new big feature starts with a prototype, which requires one or two people sitting next to each other, thinking, and experimenting.
+We tried to break this piece of work into smaller parts, but failed.
 It seems that this process has to be done as a single solid work package.

   * **UI/UX**.
     We were mostly working with server-side Java/Ruby/C++ projects for the last few years and didn't have many opportunities to apply micro-tasking to the UI/UX jobs.
-However, whatever we tried nothing really worked: graphic designers weren't able to decompose their tasks to smaller parts.
+However, whatever we did try never really worked: graphic designers weren't able to decompose their tasks into smaller parts.

   * **Customers**.
     We tried to decompose the task of eliciting requirements from our